-If your child has a special educational need, he or she will be treated no less favourably than other applicants for admission.
-The school has a policy for supporting children with special educational needs (including supporting those children who are gifted and talented) which is revised every year.
-This full policy is available from the school office.
+If your child has a special educational need or disability, he or she will be treated no less favourably than other applicants for admission.
+The school has a policy for supporting children with special educational needs (and supporting those children who are gifted and talented) which is revised every year.
+The full policy is available from the school office or download from the school website.
 Our aim is for all children to have access to all aspects of school life, as far as is reasonable and practicable.